 Peoples' responses to losing confidence usually fall into the broad categories of "freeze" (e.g., crying, avoiding), "flight" (e.g. denial of a problem, task switching), or "fight" (e.g. working harder, arguing, defensiveness).
 Which is your dominant style?

 What you don't want to happen when you feel unconfident is to become completely frozen and paralyzed.
-Doing anything that's productive can help stop that happening, even if it's driving to the store to run an errand you've been putting off.
+Doing anything that's productive can help stop that from happening, even if it's driving to the store to run an errand you've been putting off.

 There's a sweet spot where you can be productive to the extent you don't freeze, but not to the extent you're using other activities (productive or not) as a form of "flight" and distraction, or where you're overworking as a form of "fight" response to anxiety.